flyingtommy/A-accompany-code-for-the-rocking-paper/Example1.md

 ---

 ### IX — Manually calculate the reduced-order damping matrix
 The following code allows assignment of different modal damping ratios to different modes.
-Or, Simulink’s reduced order flexible solid block can automatically compute uniform modal damping  and Rayleigh damping.
+Or, Simulink’s reduced order flexible solid block can automatically compute uniform modal damping  matrix and Rayleigh damping matrix for you.

 ```matlab
 %% Manually calculate the reduced-order damping matrix